-Buckle, position, and release the safety belt as described in Rear Seat Passengers on page 1-25.
+Buckle, position, and release the safety belt as described in Rear Seat Passengers on page 1-26.
 Make sure that the shoulder belt crosses the shoulder.

 To remove and store the comfort guides, squeeze the belt edges together so that you can take them out of the guides.
-Pull the guide upward to expose its storage clip, and then slide the guide onto the clip.
-Turn the guide and clip inward and in between the seatback and interior body, leaving only the loop of elastic cord exposed.
+Slide the guide into the storage pocket on the edge of the seatback.